mmlevinson/hyperComponents/src/content/docs/about/hyperscript.md

 	</div>
 ```

-For this Component library, we make use of all the above embedding techniques for HS code.
+The hyperComponents library will use of all the above [embedding](#embedding) techniques for HS code.
 Not all code examples will use Behaviors.

-In some situations, the same Component will be presented with Behaviors, `<script>` tags, and inline `script=""` attributes.
+In some situations, the same hyperComponent will be presented differently using Behaviors, `<script>` tags, or  `script=""` attributes.

-The shortcut attribute `_="` is very common.
+The shortcut attribute `_="` is very common technique for embedding element level Hyperscipts.

-**However, the Components in this library are for instructional purposes so using so a preference is stated here for the using the `script=""` attribute to explicitly indicate that the element has HS code attached.**
+**However, the hyperCompnents library is principally for instructional purposes so it is the author's preference to use the more descriptive `script=""` attribute to explicitly indicate that an element has HS code attached.**

+**As a file naming convention, hyperComponents embedding  Hyperscript code using attribute will display an `_A` suffix in the Component name (symbolic of 'attribute').**

+**hyperComponents where HS is installed from a Behavior will display an `_B` suffix in the Component name (symbolic of 'behavior').**

 ### Operator Precedence (not!)

+Unlike most programming languages where a defined precedence is established for mathematical operators, Hyperscript expects the programmer to explicitly define the order of operations using parentheses `()`.

 ### Async Agnostic

+Many method calls, such as the 'fetch()' method are asynchronous behind the scenes.
+All Promise resolutions and error management are handled for you behind the scenes in Hyperscript.

+You can explicitly designate a function as synchronous with the `async` keyword but any system or server side Promise based methods will be resolved before HS proceeds with the next code line.

 ### Using Objects

+You can set up key:value pairs in Hyperscript using the `{}` syntax.